 Moulton Niguel meets all required standards for lead in the USEPA Lead and Copper Rule.
-Elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with home plumbing.
+If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.